D1aoBoomm/GI-PIP/README.md

 You are supposed to download CIFAR-10, ImageNet or any dataset you want, and provide its location.

 ### Pretrained Generative Models
-We didn't include ptrained models in the supplementary material.
-You need to train your model and bring it here.

 For Auto-Encoders implementation, we used:
 * https://github.com/chenjie/PyTorch-CIFAR-10-autoencoder
 * https://github.com/Horizon2333/imagenet-autoencoder